 Taihape was originally built with a combined stormwater/wastewater network, which is gradually being separated.
-Sewer systems tend to failure progressively and undetected over time through infiltration, joint displacements and build-up of debris.
+Sewer systems tend to fail over time through infiltration, joint displacements and build-up of debris.
 Occasional blockages are generally cleared within the stated level of service.
 A couple of areas through private property have sluggish flow and would benefit from an annual jetting operation to remove deposits.

 It is believed that there are a high number of reticulation failures that continue unobserved underground due to the terrain of the network.
-These failures are likely to be the cause of a majority of the infiltration problems of the network and will be identified with the conditionrating programme.
+These failures could be one of the causes of the infiltration problems of the network and will be identified with the condition-rating programme.